pulkitpathak99/Bank-Database-Management-System/README.md

 OUTPUT

-Welcome To Wells Fargo Bank Database.
-This Bank Database provides an easier and less Cumbersome way for Account Management for all our Customers and Employees This program has been Created by Kunal Gupta & Pulkit Pathak of Class XII B
+Welcome To Wellish Farmgo Bank Database.
+This Bank Database provides an easier and less Cumbersome way for Account Management for all our Customers and Employees